How Subradiance Enables Nonlinearity in Weakly Driven Quantum Arrays

 \twocolumngrid

-This Supplemental Material is organized as follows.
-In Sec. \ref{app:param} we take non-linearities into account perturbatively, and show that this leads to an instability of the steady state.
-In Sec. \ref{app:dmftForm} we discuss the main equations of the DMFT approach, in Sec. \ref{sec:numImp} the numerical schemes to solve them, and in Sec. \ref{app:limitsDmft} the exact limits of our DMFT approach.
-In Sec. \ref{sec:linStab} we discuss the linear stability of the DMFT steady-state solution.
-Finally, in Sec. \ref{sec:linTh} we discuss the effect of interactions on time-dependent correlation functions, rather than on the steady-state density matrix.
+This Supplementary Material is organized as follows.
+In SM Note \ref{sm:perturbative_calculations} we take nonlinearities into account perturbatively, and show that this leads to an instability of the steady state.
+In SM Note~\ref{sm:dmft_formalism} we discuss the main equations of the DMFT approach, in SM Note~\ref{sm:numerical_schemes} the numerical schemes to solve them, and in SM Note~\ref{sm:dmft_exact_limits} the exact limits of our DMFT approach.
+In SM Note~\ref{sm:dmft_linear_stability} we discuss the linear stability of the DMFT steady-state solution.
+Finally, in SM Note~\ref{sm:correlation_functions_relaxation} we discuss the effect of interactions on time-dependent correlation functions, rather than on the steady-state density matrix.